nightroman/FarNet/RedisKit/README.md

 - `Enter`

-    Opens panels for Hash, List, Set keys and key folders.\
+    For Hash, List, Set keys opens their panels.\
     Use `Esc` in order to return to the keys panel.

+    For folders enters the caret folder.

 - `F4`